nickeubank/ds4humans/docs/_sources/30_questions/07_eda.md

 This is problematic because *any* activity that involves data but lacks a clear motivation is doomed to be unending and unproductive.
 Data science has emerged precisely because our datasets are far too complex for us to understand directly; indeed, I would argue that the job of a data scientist can be summed up, in part, as a person who identifies **meaningful** patterns in our data and makes them comprehensible.

-But therein lies the problem — without a clear motivation for *why* the data scientist is poking at their the data, what makes a pattern meaningful is undefined.
+But therein lies the problem — without a clear motivation for *why* the data scientist is poking at their data, what makes a pattern meaningful is undefined.
 And without a clear purpose from which a concept of meaningfulness can be derived, there is no end to the ways one can slice and dice the data with no way of knowing when to stop or what is useful.

 I would argue that what most people call Exploratory Data Analysis (EDA) can actually be decomposed into three activities.